TaoJiang-code/legged_lab/README.md

 ## News & Updates

+- 2025/12/05: Use git lfs to store large files, including motion data and robot models.
 - 2025/11/23: Add Symmetry data augmentation in AMP training.
 - 2025/11/22: New implementation of AMP.
 - 2025/11/19: Add DeepMimic for G1.